icopy-site/awesome/docs/awesome/awesome-java.md

 _Tools that handle the distribution of applications in native formats._

+- [Artipie](https://github.com/artipie/artipie) - Binary artifact management toolkit which hosts them on the file system or S3.
 - [Boxfuse ![c]](https://boxfuse.com) - Deployment of JVM applications to AWS using the principles of immutable infrastructure.
 - [Capsule](https://github.com/puniverse/capsule) - Simple and powerful packaging and deployment.
 A fat JAR on steroids, or a "Docker for Java" that supports JVM-optimized containers.
 - [Central Repository](https://search.maven.org) - Largest binary component repository available as a free service to the open-source community.
 Default used by Apache Maven, and available in all other build tools.